zanthor/OG-RaidHelper/README.md

 **Assigning Players:**
 1. Ensure players are in the appropriate pools (middle panel)
+2. Click an empty slot to open the Player Selection dialog
+3. Use the filter dropdown to choose:
+   - **All Players** - Shows all current raid members
+   - **Pool** - Shows all players from the encounter's pool for this role
+   - **Tanks** - Shows only players assigned to Tanks in the Roles window
+   - **Healers** - Shows only players assigned to Healers in the Roles window
+   - **Melee** - Shows only players assigned to Melee in the Roles window
+   - **Ranged** - Shows only players assigned to Ranged in the Roles window
-2. Drag a player from the pool to an empty slot in a role
+4. Click a player name to assign them to the slot
-3. Or click **Auto Assign** to automatically fill all roles from pools
+5. Or click **Auto Assign** to automatically fill all roles from pools

 **Player Controls** (when assigned):
 - **Raid Mark Icons** (if enabled for role) - Click to assign marks (Star, Circle, Diamond, etc.)